 Zack—a Napa, California native—has just graduated from UCSD with a BS in Psychology and is preparing to apply to medical school.
 He has been working in the lab since fall 2012, primarily developing and managing an online interface that the lab uses to run web experiments via Amazon Turk.
 Zack has also helped develop the Cambridge Body Memory Test.
 Zack plans to combine his research experience from this lab with those from his previous labs at UCSD and the University of Cambridge to help shape his future research interests.

-Erica is a member of the Hanover High School class of 2013, and hopes to study neuroscience in college.
-She has worked on a brochure for the lab, and will be assisting in the research of childhood developmental prosopagnosia.
+Erica is a Hanover High School graduate, and currently studies psychology and computer science at Tufts University.
+She has worked on a brochure and a website for the lab, and has assisted in the research of childhood developmental prosopagnosia.